 - A bathing suit

-- A watch (to tide you over till you buy your Spanish cellphone)
+- A watch (to tide you over till you buy your Spanish cellphone if you cannot use your American one abroad)

-- Your favorite beauty or skin-care products–they can sometimes be more expensive in Spain (although Spain has excellent and inexpensive toiletries of its own)
+- Your favorite beauty or skin-care products–they can sometimes be more expensive in Spain (although Spain has superb and inexpensive toiletries of its own)

-- Your favorite brand of pain killers and cold or allergy remedies–you certainly can get over-the-counter medication in Spain, often similar to what you have in the US, but there can be some differences, especially regarding dosage.
+- Your favorite brand of pain killers and cold or allergy remedies–you certainly can get over-the-counter medication in Spain, often similar to what you have in the US, but there can be some differences, especially regarding brand names and dosage.

-- Go to an electronics store (e.g., Radio Shack) and buy an adaptor plug for your laptop (an adaptor plug not a converter) or you will not be able to use your laptop right away in Spain.
+- Go to an electronics store or online and buy an adaptor plug for your laptop (an adaptor plug not a converter) or you will not be able to use your laptop right away in Spain.
 Spain’s standard for plugs is shared by many European Union countries.
-These plugs can be purchased in Spain but the electronics stores may be closed when you arrive.
+These plugs can be purchased in Spain of course but the electronics stores may be closed when you arrive.

 - Small appliances (hair dryers, straightening iron, etc.)–Spanish voltage (220-240 volts) is different from the U.S.’s, and even with current converters these appliances don’t fare well.
 You can find inexpensive ones in Spain.